Christmas Closure

 Parents of summer-born children will often be concerned that their child is not ready to start school in the September following their fourth birthday.
 If this is the case, parents can request to defer their child’s entry until later in the school year or delay their entry to school by a whole year until they reach compulsory school age and be admitted to Reception rather than Year 1 with their chronological peers.
 This means that a summer born child would not start school at all during the academic year after their fourth birthday (Section 2.17 School Admissions Code).
 The law only provides the right to apply to delay entry into Reception to next September; it does not guarantee that this will be granted.

-The Department for Education, in their non-statutory Guidance on handling admission requests for summer born children, states that they support the right of a parent to decide not to send their child to school until the child is of compulsory school age but do not believe it should become the norm for summer born children to reception at 5 years old as many summer born children will thrive if they begin reception when they are 4 years old.
+The Department for Education, in their non-statutory Guidance on handling admission requests for summer born children, states that they support the right of a parent to decide not to send their child to school until the child is of compulsory school age but do not believe it should become the norm for summer born children to begin reception at 5 years old as many summer born children will thrive if they begin reception when they are 4 years old.

 Further information on the legal position when a child is educated outside of their normal age group (which applies to both summer born children and children educated outside of their normal age group for other reasons) see our information page on Education children outside of their chronological age group.